How to Save $10000 in a Year - BF Blog

 With the current price of gas, your only alternative is to drive less.
 Find fun and interesting things to do at home or within walkable distances.
 Try carpooling and combining errands to save on gas.
 Find other alternatives to getting around like walking or riding a bike.

 On the other hand, review current subscriptions and cancel whatever you are not using regularly.
-This may include other forms of entertainment i.e., music subscriptions or gym subscriptions.
+This may include other forms of entertainment i.e., music subscriptions or gym membership.
 If you are not using it then lose it.
+Every little bit helps and does not take much effort.

 If you can’t give up cable yet, then review the bill and delete items you don’t watch and any added charges that you do not need.
 I recently did this and saved about $30/month or $360/year.
 Negotiate a retention bonus that renews every year and remember to call and renew it.
 You can save an additional $10 to $30 per month.

 Cancel the debit card for the savings account.
-You do not want easy access to this money.
+It is a good idea not to want easy access to this money.
 The idea is to save it and forget it.
 Allow yourself to review it for motivation but not for opportunities to spend it.
-Therefore, for most this is a big step towards financial independence and it is how you save $10000 in a year.
+Therefore, for most, this is a big step towards financial independence and it is how you save $10000 in a year.

-- Request overtime or pick up another shift
+4. Request overtime or pick up another shift to earn extra income

-- You can also buy cheap from Goodwill / Salvation Army and resell them for a profit.
+9. You can start a side hustle buying cheap from Goodwill / Salvation Army and resell them for a profit.
 Great source of steady income.

-Check your account weekly to be motivated by your progress.
+The best way to be motivated is by checking your progress weekly.
 However, you can also use a physical tracking system where you can check off your progress weekly.
 Post where you can see it daily to track how close you are to completing this goal.
 Here is a Savings Tracker to download to help you.
 Therefore, take joy and pride in your accomplishments.
 So please use this free printable to track your progress.
 I hope it motivates you to keep on saving.

 Extra funds

-From time to time you may receive some extra money via a bonus, gift, or a tax refund.
+From time to time, you may receive some extra money via a bonus, gift, or tax refund.
 To speed up your saving goals toss it into savings rather than spending it.
-Also, any left-over money from your monthly budget due to cost-cutting or less spending should be tossed into your savings.
+Also, any leftover money from your monthly budget due to cost-cutting or less spending should be tossed into your savings.
 You are in a saving zone, not a spending zone.
 Stay focused.
 Hence, this is how to save $10000 in a year.

 Many of today’s millionaires are regular everyday people.
 They did not receive an inheritance or win the lottery.
 They simply saved and invested their money.
 Living below their means while consistently spending less.
 They did not always buy new cars and expensive items to prove their wealth.
 They are simply wealthy because they saved their money.